nikhilm/muzicast/docs/usermanual/source/using/interface.rst

 #.
 Is the main panel.
 All content specific to the page, like albums of an Artist, Top Tracks for the day are shown in this area.

 #.
+These tabs allow you to navigate the web interface.

+#.
+This right pane will show any playlist you are currently editing and other details.

+..
+TODO: #.
 Is the search box.
 You can enter some text into the search box and press :kbd:`Enter` to search artists, albums and tracks.

-#.
-These tabs allow you to navigate the web interface.

-#.
-The left pane is filled with information when you are signed in as a registered user.
-This will show any playlist you are currently editing and other details.